crossroads/ffcrm_mailchimp/README.md

 ## Limitations

 * This plugin will only sync a contact’s main email address .
 You can’t, for example, have a contact subscribed to one list with their primary email address and another list with their alternative email address.
+* When a user's email and name changes on mailchimp (profile update), Mailchimp will send through two webhooks - 'profile update' and 'upemail'.
+If the profile update comes in before upemail, then FFCRM is unable to locate the profile to change because referenced email is the new one not the old one.
 * This plugin only syncs FFCRM contacts (not accounts or other objects).
 * The plugin can only keep First Name, Last Name and Email Address in sync (not other custom fields)
 * If you rename a list in MailChimp (but don’t change it’s ID) the integration will keep working.
 However, the name of the checkbox in FFCRM used for that list will still have the old name.
 If you want to fix that you need to reset everything and grab MailChimp data again.